 - Market activity and perception can improve a home appraisal.
-If a home is selling in an area where demand is high and availability is limited, the appraised value can increase.
+If the home is selling in an area where demand is high and availability is limited, the appraised value can increase.

 - Location plays an important role.
 Specific neighborhoods may be more desirable to buyers than others, leading to higher appraisals.

 - An oversaturated market can hurt appraisals.
-If homes are slow to sell or there are too many available properties compared to demand, home values typically drop.
+If homes are slow to sell or there are too many available properties compared to demand, property values typically drop.

-- A home that is visibly not maintained can expect a lower home appraisal value than if it’s well cared for.
+- A home that’s visibly not maintained can expect a lower home appraisal value than if it’s well cared for.